ErpNetDocs/tech/modules/applications/rental/index.md

 The **Definitions** portion of Rental provides detailed information about all rentable assets, their classifications and consumables.

-It's here, for instance, that you can add new asset types and groups necessary for the creation of the rental asset itself.
+It's here, for instance, that you can add new asset **types** and **groups** necessary for the creation of the rental asset itself.

 > [!NOTE]
 > Certain definitions can also be created during the process of filling out the lease contract. <br><br>
-> All the information you provide for a rental asset in advance of creating a lease contract will be automatically added in that contract when you select the respective rental asset.
+> All the information you provide for a rental asset in advance of creating a lease contract will be automatically added in that contract's lines when you select the respective rental asset.

 ![picture](pictures/Lease_out_definitions_25_06.png)

 ### Rental Assets

 This is where rental assets are created and stored.
+Each has a **code** and a **name** and must first be defined a **group** with a **type**.

+It is necessary to associate it with an existing **sales product** for which a transaction will later be issued.

+You can also specify additional information for the rental asset, including tying it to a **fixed asset**.

 ### Asset Types

-Defines the various rental asset types which are later tied to a rental asset.
+Defines the various rental asset types which that need to be tied to a rental asset group.

 ### Asset Groups